 Enzyme replacement therapy.
 This replenishes the enzyme called alpha-galactosidase A (alpha-Gal A).
 The FDA has approved only one replacement therapy in the U.S., called agalsidase beta (Fabrazyme).
-You get it by IV every 2 weeks.
+You get it by infusion every 2 weeks.

 Migalastat (Galafold).
 This is a newer oral medication approved by the FDA in 2018.
 It’s slightly cheaper and more convenient than IVs.
 The drug helps the alpha-Gal A enzyme in your body work better.
 It works for about fewer than half of the people with Fabry disease.
 Your doctor has to test you for certain gene mutations that have been shown to respond to this drug.

-Fabry disease can also cause uncomfortable symptoms, as well as serious complications like a stroke, heart attack, and kidney damage.
+Fabry disease can also cause uncomfortable symptoms, as well as serious and life-threatening complications like a stroke, heart attack, and kidney damage.
 That’s why your doctor may recommend other medications to help treat symptoms.
 These include:

 ACE inhibitors.
 If you already have high blood pressure, this type of blood pressure medication pulls double duty to protect your kidneys.
 That helps lower the chance that you may need dialysis or even a kidney transplant.
 People with Fabry disease are more likely to have conditions like an irregular heartbeat.
 So you may need other heart medications as well.